igorMSoares/resize-images/language/README.md

 "date_format": "%d/%b/%Y %H:%M:%S"
 ```

-- **"enter_data"**: First messaged displayed to the user.
+- **"enter_data"**: First message displayed to the user.
 Asks to enter a size in pixels for the new largest dimension.

 - **"invalid_data_error"**: In case user enters an invalid input, this message will be displayed.